Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Exercise.md

 	- Press OK

 16. We have now created a new layer, but it is empty – there is nothing in it yet.
-Now, we can edit the new tam-pere_bus_stops layer we have created to add a location and road name.
+Now, we can edit the new tampere_bus_stops layer we have created to add a location and road name.
 This happens in a similar way to how we edited the buildings layer, but we are also going to use the identify features tool to find out the name of the roads where each bus stop is located and add it to the tampere_bus_stops attribute table as we add points.

 	- Select tampere_bus_stops in the layers panel